commonprefix/xrpl-evm-bridge/README.md

 # XRPL<>EVM Bridge

-> A simple multi-sig bridge for wrapping XRP, the native token of the [XRPL Ledger](https://xrpl.org/), to EVM-compatible chains.
+> A simple PoC multi-sig bridge for wrapping XRP, the native token of the [XRPL Ledger](https://xrpl.org/), to EVM-compatible chains.

 The purpose of this bridge is to demonstrate the feasibility of such a system and a way to learn more about the XRPL stack.
 It comes with many caveats that are mentioned below.